TendamudzimuTshiwawa/double_blackjack2/README.md

 If you encounter any specific issues or have further questions about specific parts of the code, please feel free to send an email.

-Declaration: I used Chatgpt for some of the code, especialy the MainActivity file and the xml file.
+Declaration: I used Chatgpt to edit some of the code, especialy the MainActivity file and the xml file.